Growtika

 LET'S TALK

-People Search "Twitter" 30x More Than "X" for the Same Features, New Data Shows
+People Search "Twitter" 30x More Than "X" for the Same Features

 TL;DR

-• X wins 8 terms, all navigational or transactional (login, app, .com).
+• X wins 7 terms, all navigational, transactional, or financial (login, app, .com, stock).
 None cultural.

-• Legacy vocabulary persists: "retweet" gets 70x more searches than "repost x."
-"Quote post x" = zero.
+• Legacy vocabulary persists: "retweet" still gets 700 monthly searches while "repost x" and "quote post x" both return zero.

 The Raw Numbers